Shipping Auto Parts

 When it comes to sending auto parts overseas there are a number of international courier services you may be able to use including:

 You can book the above courier services at a discounted rate through Parcel Monkey to help you reach destinations around the globe.

 Worldwide Expedited is the most popular delivery service for shipping car parts from the US and can cater for packages up to 130 lbs.

 If you require Customs Documents, these will be provided to you in the booking process, but be clear in why you are shipping the spare part and describe in detail exactly what it is and always provide a recipient contact number.

-Importing car spares to the US is now also possible using the Parcel Monkey global shipping marketplace as we offer competitive shipping rates from almost any destination across the world, especially Europe.
+Importing car spares to the US is also possible using Parcel Monkey and we offer competitive shipping rates from Europe to the US.

 Simply select the destination you want to ship to and from, add the weight of your package and start getting low-cost international courier quotes.